python/cpython/Doc/library/threading.rst

 .. function:: active_count()

    Return the number of :class:`Thread` objects currently alive.
-The returned count is equal to the length of the list returned by :func:`enumerate`.
+The returned count is equal to the length of the list returned by :func:`.enumerate`.

 .. function:: Condition()